BabyFnord/update_wekan/README.md

 Usage:
 update_wekan [options]
 --debug		Print various debugging information to stdout.
---reinstall					Remove folder of current latest wekan if present, and perform a fresh install --revert [version]	Roll back to given wekan version, if specified folder exists.
+--reinstall					Remove folder of current latest wekan if present, and perform a fresh install.
+--revert [version]	Roll back to given wekan version, if specified folder exists.
 If called without specifc version, the penultimate is put back into operation.
 --help							Print this help text and exit.

 To update an existing installation, put this script into ~/bin and make it executable (chmod +x ~/bin/update_wekan).
 Run 'update_wekan' (without quotes) and wait for the script to complete.